itaysharir/Dotfiles/README.md

-# Dotfiles | macOS themes collection
+# Dotfiles | A collection of macOS themes

 ## ☘️ Introduction
 I'm Itay, a 12 y/o kid from israel, and i love making my computer look and behave just like i want it to.
 These are my Dotfiles, with 3 (Technically 4) themes.
 Enjoy! <br>